PetterBraka/HideAndSeekGame/README.md

 The Docs folder contains all the document created in relation to this project.

-The Game folder contains the Xcode project and the related files and folder needed.
+The Game folder contains the final Xcode project and the related files and folder needed.

 The GameAssets folder contains all the orignal game assets and some unused assets.